 The Impact of the Unethical Senior Leader

-When organizational leaders are trying to create an ethical culture, sometimes one of the Senior Leaders is not helping or is even blocking their efforts.
+Take the common case of many organizational leaders trying to create an ethical culture, with one or more of the Senior Leaders not bought in or even blocking their efforts.
 The distraction, fear and chaos created by an unethical Senior Leader can drain the company of engagement, creativity and productivity.

 Correct it Quickly